ktran11/CrecbiseqGuessing/example/example_recursive.md

-In the following, we run a small example of an iterative version of our algorithm Algorithm 3 GuessingBivar(𝒖).
+In the following, we run the same example as in example_iterative.md of our algorithm Algorithm 3 GuessingBivar(𝒖).

 # Context